LesUski/100-Days-in-Cloud/Labs/99 - Deploy an Amazon RDS Multi-AZ and Read Replica in AWS/README.md

 * **Route 53**

 ## Lab description
-This lab exercises folowing concepts with use of AWS CLI commands:
+This lab exercises following concepts with use of AWS CLI commands:
 * **Creating RDS Read Replicas**
 * **Enabling Multi-AZ and backups**
 * **Promoting a read replica**